ThomasLegleu/RoboND-Kinematics-Project/writeup_template.md

 goal: find the final three joint variables 𝜃4,𝜃5 and 𝜃6.

-Using the individual DH transforms we can obtain the resultant transform and hence resultant rotation by:
+obtain the resultant transform and hence resultant rotation by Using the individual DH transforms:

 #### R0_6 = R0_1*R1_2*R2_3*R3_4*R4_5*R5_6

-Since the overall RPY (Roll Pitch Yaw) rotation between base_link and gripper_link must be equal to the product of individual rotations between respective links, following holds true:
+Since the overall RPY (Roll Pitch Yaw) rotation between base_link and gripper_link must be equal:

 ##### R0_6 = Rrpy

-Rrpy = Homogeneous RPY rotation between base_link and gripper_link
+R_EE = Homogeneous RPY rotation between base_link and gripper_link

-We can substitute the values we calculated for joints 1 to 3 in their respective individual rotation matrices and pre-multiply both sides of the above equation by inv(R0_3) which leads to:
+1-substitute the values we calculated for joints 1 to 3 in their respective individual rotation matrices 2-pre-multiply both sides of the above equation by inv(R0_3) which leads to:

 #### 3_6 = inv(R0_3) * Rrpy